 It is a common mistake to view the Jacobite rebellions as a conflict between Scotland and England; as usual, things are rarely that simple.
 There was a Jacobite minority throughout Britain, which created a certain climate of conspiracy.
-Supporters of the Jacobite cause in England could be found amongst Catholics and those who simply didn’t like the idea of a Hanoverian king.
-And though the Union of England and Scotland was unpopular with many Scots, the Catholic Stuarts were viewed with suspicion by many north, as well as south, of the border; and Scottish Presbyterians would certainly not have welcomed a return to Catholicism.
+Supporters of the Jacobite cause in England could be found amongst those who simply didn’t like the idea of a Hanoverian king, as well as Catholics.
+And though the Union of England and Scotland was unpopular with many, the Catholic Stuarts were viewed with suspicion by many north, as well as south, of the border; and Scottish Presbyterians would certainly not have welcomed a return to Catholicism.
 Equally, many Scottish Episcopalians – Protestants – were Jacobites.

-In the summer of 1715, there was actually some potential for a rebellion in south-west England.
+In the summer of 1715, there was actually some potential for a Jacobite rebellion in south-west England and Wales.
 But support for the Stuarts ever gravitated toward Scotland, their original homeland, and it is here that the Jacobite story still resonates – particularly in the Highlands.
 This might be considered a little ironic given that the Scottish monarchy, which had been a Stuart monarchy since the 14th century, had often been at odds with the Highland chiefs.
 However, John Erskine, the 6th Earl of Mar, raised the standard for revolt in Braemar during the autumn of 1715, declaring James Francis Edward Stuart King James VIII of Scotland and III of England.
 Mar was able to raise a substantial military force, estimated to be in the region of 16,000 men, quite quickly.
-Rebel opinion was divided, however, as to the best course of action thereafter – and some considered the timing was premature.
+Rebel opinion was divided, however, as to the best course of action thereafter – and some considered the timing of the rebellion premature.
 Be that as it may, a small rebel army of 3,000 headed into northern England, expecting to gather sympathisers as it marched through Brampton, Appleby, Kendal, Kirkby Lonsdale and Lancaster.
-By the time it arrived in Preston in early November it had only recruited about 1,000 additional men and a smaller government force stood in its path.
-The resulting Battle of Preston between 12 and 14 November saw fierce fighting, but many in the Jacobite army gradually drifted away and the remainder eventually surrendered unconditionally to the Government.
-At the same time, the Battle of Sheriffmuir near Dunblane, between Mar’s rebels and a government force under the Duke of Argyll, halted the northern Jacobite army – though the battle itself was pretty much a draw.
-The ’15 Rebellion – often known simply as the Fifteen – petered out largely due to the incompetence or lack of purpose of its commanders.
+However, by the time it arrived in Preston in November, it had only recruited about 1,000 additional men and a government force stood in its path.
+The resulting Battle of Preston between 12 and 14 November saw fierce fighting in the streets but, despite numerical superiority, Jacobite recruits gradually drifted away and the remainder eventually surrendered unconditionally to the Government.
+At the same time, the Battle of Sheriffmuir on 13 November near Dunblane, between Mar’s rebels and a government force under the Duke of Argyll, halted the northern Jacobite army – though the battle itself was pretty much a draw.
+The ’15 Rebellion – often known simply as ‘the Fifteen’ – petered out largely due to the incompetence or lack of purpose of its commanders.
 Its leaders were sentenced to death (though some staged spectacular escapes) and other supporters were deported to America – though many were also pardoned.

-The focus of all the fuss, James ‘the Pretender’, only landed at Peterhead on 22nd December, but there was no realistic prospect of success and, by February, he was back in France.
+The focus of all the fuss, James ‘the Pretender’, only landed at Peterhead on 22 December, but by then there was no realistic prospect of success – and by February, he was back in France.

-One consequence of the failure of the Fifteen was the Government’s decision to build a network of roads and bridges throughout Scotland, to make it easier to move troops around.
-Much of this infrastructure, constructed under the command of a General Wade, is still there.
+Many believed the Fifteen had been a close-run thing.
+One consequence was the Government’s decision to build a network of roads and bridges throughout Scotland, to make it easier to move troops around.
+Much of this infrastructure, constructed under the command of General George Wade, is still there.
 And some of it was used to good purpose by later Jacobites.

-A smaller rising in 1719, this time with Spanish support, resulted in the Battle of Glenshiel – and a further defeat for the Jacobites.
+A smaller rising in 1719, this time sponsored by Spain, resulted in the Battle of Glenshiel – and defeat for the combined Spanish-Jacobite force.

-In the early hours of 21st September, the Jacobite army fell upon a government force at Prestonpans.
-The redcoats, many inexperienced and most barely awake, were overwhelmed by the Highlanders.
+In the early hours of 21 September, the Jacobite army fell upon a government force at Prestonpans.
+The redcoats, many inexperienced and most barely awake, were overwhelmed by the Highlanders in about fifteen minutes.
 It was an emphatic rebel victory.
 The Government in London recalled regiments from fighting in France and dispatched 10,000 more troops to the north.
 Meanwhile, the Jacobite camp argued over what to do next.
-Charles was keen to swiftly exploit his victory, invade England, topple what he viewed as the illegitimate Hanoverians and secure his Stuart birthright; others had no interest in the English crown.
-In the end, a Jacobite army of about 5,500 crossed into England on 5th November, taking Carlisle and reaching Manchester on 28th.
+Charles was keen to swiftly exploit his victory, invade England, topple what he viewed as the illegitimate Hanoverians and secure his Stuart birthright; others had no interest in England or its crown.
+But, in the end, a Jacobite army of about 5,500 set off south in early November, taking Carlisle on 14th and reaching Manchester on 28th.
 Like his father’s army 30 years before, Charlie hoped to attract more recruits from the English; once again, whilst there was little resistance to the invading army, the number of Jacobite recruits was disappointing – apart from about 300 volunteers who joined in Manchester.

-On 5th December, Charles reached Derby, just 130 miles from London.
-Legend has it that the government was in a bit of a state at the thought of marauding Jacobites whooping their way through the capital, and King George II allegedly started packing his bags and checking out the price of tickets back to Germany.
-But Charlie’s army did not enjoy unified command.
+On 4 December, Charles reached Derby – just 130 miles from London.
+Legend has it that the government was in a bit of a state and that King George II considered packing his bags to return to Germany.
+But BPC’s army did not enjoy unified command.
 The Prince, confident of French support, was keen to carry on; others, less certain, wanted to retreat.
-Then news was received that 9,000 regular troops blocked the road to London at Northampton and that clinched it; the Jacobite troops turned round and went back the way they had come.
-Actually, there were no troops at Northampton – this was misinformation fed to the Jacobites by a spy, Dudley Bradstreet.
-And the French might well have invaded, had the rebels not retreated.
+Then news was received that 9,000 regular troops blocked the road to London at Northampton, and that clinched it; the Jacobite troops turned round and went back the way they had come.
+There were no troops at Northampton – this was misinformation fed to the Jacobites by a spy, Dudley Bradstreet.
+Maybe the French would have invaded, had the rebels not retreated.

 The Prince’s army was pursued north by a redcoat army commanded by the Duke of Cumberland, second son of George II.
 Lord George Murray, the most skilful Jacobite commander, did well to manage the retreat in good order.
-However, Cumberland’s vanguard caught the Jacobite rearguard at Clifton Moor near Penrith and a fierce skirmish, which the Jacobites won, slowed the Duke down.
-By 19th December, though, Carlisle had been retaken for the government.
+However, Cumberland’s vanguard caught the Jacobite rearguard at Clifton Moor near Penrith and a fierce skirmish, in which the Jacobites came off the best, slowed the Duke down.
+By 19 December, though, Carlisle had been retaken for the government.